RishikeshBorate/life-skills/TechnicalPaper.md

+##### The choice between vertical and horizontal scaling depends on factors such as:
+- Nature of the application
+- Salability requirements
+- Budget considerations
-The choice between vertical and horizontal scaling depends on factors such as the nature of the application, the scalability requirements, budget considerations, and the desired level of redundancy and availability.
-Communication between multiple machines over the network is another very important consideration that we will study more about in the following sections.
+- The desired level of redundancy and availability.

+  ##### Communication between multiple machines over the network is another very important consideration that we will study more about in the following sections.